gavinsawyer/ngx-firebase-web-authn/README.md

 ```
 ### Google Cloud setup
 Assign the Default Compute Service Account the `Service Account Token Creator` role in [GCP IAM Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts).
 This is required for all custom authentication patterns with Firebase.

-Assign the `allUsers` principal the `Cloud Function Invoker` role on each Cloud Function.